xulihang/Barcode-Reading-Performance-Test/README.md

 Optional:

+* Integration using ZeroMQ

     Some barcode reading SDKs don't provide a Python library.
 For such cases, we can create a command line tool using the provided SDKs and communicate with the server with [ZeroMQ](https://zeromq.org/).

     This is how Scandit, Accusoft and ZXing are integrated.
 You can see the example here: <https://github.com/xulihang/BarcodeReader_CommandLine/>

     You have to put the commandline executive files under the `commandline` folder.

+* Integration using HTTP

+    For mobile SDKs, we can run an HTTP server on the phone and make HTTP requests for decoding.
+The app's source code: <https://github.com/xulihang/Mobile-Barcode-SDK-Aggregator>.

 ## How to Use